-It is highly recommended to purchase a 'Drinking Water Safe' RV specific freshwater hose as well as an in-line water filter and in-line pressure regulator for this water supply.
+It is highly recommended to purchase a 'Drinking Water Safe' RV specific freshwater hose as well as an in-line water filter and in-line pressure regulator to control water pressures at the water pump and fixtures.
 To use the external water system, first connect the water hose to the potable water source, then to the hose connection on the driver side or rear or your RV.
 Fifth wheel models may be located inside the water center compartment on the driver side.
 Be sure to run the water for a few seconds to clear the hose from any debris before connecting to the RV.
 The water pump design is such that it will prevent water from this connection entering the on-board water tank.